guilhemmarchand/nmon-for-splunk/docs/introduction.rst

 * http://nmon.sourceforge.net/pmwiki.php
 * http://www.geckotechnology.com/fr/sarmon

-Analysing NMON csv data is not easy because it has a very specific format Splunk cannot directly manage.
-(One big problem stands in the event time stamp identification which is very uncommon and defined by a non time stamp pattern)
+Analysing NMON csv data is not easy because it has a very specific format Splunk cannot directly manage. (one big problem stands in the event time stamp identification which is very uncommon and defined by a non time stamp pattern)

-This is why i decided to develop this App, based on my own professional experience in Unix systems Capacity Planning, to provide to anyone interested a powerful too to Analyse NMON data with an Enterprise Class Application.
+This is why I decided to develop this App, based on my own professional experience in Unix systems Capacity Planning, to provide to anyone interested a powerful too to Analyse NMON data with an Enterprise Class Application.

 ************
 How it works